 Unless you are born into money or win the Lottery, (and the chances of that are pretty slim), then the route to financial independence, or financial freedom as it’s often called, is a long and at times challenging journey, although ultimately well worth it in the end.

-Reading this website and learning financial literacy, is a great first step on the journey, and it will provide you with all the information you need to get there.
+Reading this website and learning financial literacy, is a great first step on the journey to financial independence, and it will provide you with all the information you need to get there.
 The other main ingredient of becoming financially independent is time, and that is something young people have in abundance and must learn to use it wisely.

 So in a nutshell, you must learn how to reduce and control your outgoings, whilst also building up a passive income stream, through the continuous acquisition of assets.
 We shall define “assets” as things that can produce an income or appreciate in value.

 Think: Do you really need to buy what you are planning to buy?

 Save: If you don’t need to buy the item, save the money.

 Invest: Invest the money saved, into income-generating assets.